Dan Schlissel: Stand Up! Records

 Stand Up! has released more than 200 comedy albums and videos since its founding in 2000, including albums by Black, Stanhope, Patton Oswalt, Greg Proops, David Cross, Maria Bamford, Hannibal Buress, Judy Gold, the Sklar Brothers, and Eddie Pepitone.

 A relatively small operation, the label is run almost entirely by Schlissel, who also served as recording engineer and producer on many of the label's albums.
 The label has been praised for bringing an independent approach to the comedy genre, inspired by Schlissel's roots in punk and indie rock.
 Henry Owings, founder of humor magazine Chunklet, stated that Schlissel "has done a great job trying to reintroduce some fresh blood into comedy albums. … If anybody's trying to bring back the idea of comedy albums being something that should be looked at in the same light as a music album, it's him."

+Through Stand Up!
+Records, Schlissel produced the feature-length documentary 'ReConquistador' starring Daniel Lobell, and edited by Bruno Kohfield-Galeano.
+The film was accepted into multiple film festivals and had many screenings which included both Leammle theaters.

 Other work

 Record producing

 In addition to being Stand Up!'s label head, Schlissel was also producer and recording engineer on many of the label's releases.
 He has also produced albums for other labels.